raspberrypilearning/amazing-image-identifier/en/step_6.md

                     help="The image you want identified",
                     type=pathlib.Path)
 parser.add_argument("-s",
-                    help="The service you want to use to lookup the image")
+                    help="Where to lookup image details")
 ```
 --- /collapse ---